 - (1) In the model, current debt is a function of debt in the previous period, related interest payments and the current primary budget deficit.
 Both the real GDP and the GDP deflator that make up the denominator in the deficit-to-GDP and debt-to-GDP ratios are endogenous variables, as are tax revenues and benefit payments for given tax and replacement rates.
-Hence, structural reforms affect economic activity, which then feeds back to budgetary variables and debt dynamics. - (2) For an illustration of the effects of fiscal consolidations according to their composition see In't Veld, J., 'Fiscal consolidations and spillovers in the Euro area periphery and core', European Economy, Economic Papers 506, October 2013, http://ec.europa.eu/economy_finance/publications/economic_paper/2013/ecp506_en.htm.
+Hence, structural reforms affect economic activity, which then feeds back to budgetary variables and debt dynamics. - (2) Here the fiscal multiplier is about 0.5.
+For an illustration of the effects of fiscal consolidations according to their composition see In't Veld, J., 'Fiscal consolidations and spillovers in the Euro area periphery and core', European Economy, Economic Papers 506, October 2013, http://ec.europa.eu/economy_finance/publications/economic_paper/2013/ecp506_en.htm.